-I floated the idea of sending the brat back with one of the soldiers.
-I had long realized that I need not be a simple observer in these cut scenes.
+I floated the idea of sending the kid back with one of the soldiers.
+I had long realized that I need not be a simple observer in these cut-scenes.
 According to Captain, however, the prince was safer with us.
-They were assigned to guard Arya and me as well, besides being a rescue team.
+They were assigned to guard Arya and me as well, besides being backup for the Rangers.
 What’s one more ward?
 I had to agree.
 The Captain ordered Seline to send a message back to the palace about the new development.
 I wondered how they would do that.

 The soft texture of the carriage seat was almost comparable to the lush bed.
 I barely felt the rapid progress we made, even relishing in a refreshing nap after the filling lunch.
 One moment I closed my eyes and the next, it was evening already.

 “…skipping the village.
 That way, we’ll reach Monoreth a bit into the night.
 It is dangerous to travel at night, so we’ll camp near the city walls.
 Come dawn, we’ll be off to and in Galihad in time for breakfast!”
 An upbeat voice fluttered against my ears as I shook the last vestiges of my sleep.

 “You’re awake?”
 Arya glanced at me.
 Philippe was still sleeping by the side.
 “That was Seline.
 Says we’ll reach our destination by tomorrow morning.”